notalex/automux/README.md

 = attach_session
 ```

-Its a simpler form of ERB much like [HAML](https://github.com/haml/haml) without indentation.
+Its a simpler form of ERB, much like [HAML](https://github.com/haml/haml) without indentation sensitivity.
 The ERB is evaluated with session's context.
 Hence all methods defined for session are available here.
 Custom recipes can be run like so:

 ```sh
 $ automux default custom_recipe
 ```
-_Here default is the **default** blueprint name._
+_Where default is the **default** blueprint name._

 * Note: The default recipe comes from the Gem and cannot be overwritten.
 Running `automux default default` will invoke the recipe defined in the Gem instead of any user defined default.
 The primary reason for this approach is not the burden end users with the necessity to update their default recipe in future releases.